BIOL275-MSUM/eda-AWhite3385/README.md

-To show how a population’s response to local climate hostility may be affecting the Covid-19 positive case increase I will be taking daily data from two populations with different climates over the course of one year of data. \#\# Methods
+To show how a population’s response to local climate hostility may be affecting the Covid-19 positive case increase I will be taking daily data from two populations with different climates over the course of one year.

+## Methods

+We are displaying our data and our presentation by using R studio and R, the current versions that we are using is R version 4.0.3 (R Core Team 2020), and for R studio we are using R.Studio 1.4.1103 (RStudio Team 2021)

 ### Data Acquisition

-For this project, all the data was analyzed and manipulated using RStudio (RStudio Team 2020).
+For this project, all data was analyzed and manipulated using RStudio (RStudio Team 2020).
 The Covid-19 data acquired between the states of Alabama and Minnesota was gathered from The COVID Tracking Project (The Atlantic Monthly Group, 2021).
-To acquire this data I first loaded an R script
+On their website, there is data daily data pertaining to the Covid-19 pandemic for each state within the United States.
+To acquire the data, first I opened a new R script in R studio.
+I used R version 4.0.3 (R Core Team, 2020) and RStudio version 1.3.1093 (RStudio Team 2020).Then I loaded the tidyverse package (Wickham et al. 2019) and the lubridate package (Garrett Grolemund and Hadley Wickham 2011).
+After doing so I then read in the data for Alabama and Minnesota using the read\_csv() function, as shown below (Hadley Wickham and Jim Hester 2020).

 ### Data Preparation

-## Results
+After acquiring the data for the two states being analyzed I combined the data for Alabama and Minnesota into one table by using the function bind\_rows() (Hadley Wickham et al. 2020). following this I isolated the target data variables by using the \#\# Results

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->